-Version Publication Date Change

-1.0 04.07.2024 Initial version
+Version Publication Date Change 1.0 04.07.2024 Initial version

-2.0 23.07.2024 Correction of the link of the PIF

 Any updates to this Call Manual are detailed in the table above.
 Amended versions of the Call Manual are published on the EIT Urban Mobility, EIT Climate-KIC, EIT Food and EIT Manufacturing websites.